 - Religion: Church of England

-- Open days: Open days run through October, March and May.
+- Open days: Open days run through October and March

 - Ofsted report: View the Ofsted report